How Do My Yard Care Practices Affect Our Water?

 Effect of Phosphorus on Water Quality

 Florida's water quality can be adversely affected if pollutants like phosphorus find their way into the water supply.
 Excess phosphorus can be carried from the landscape by runoff, or it can leach through the soil and into our groundwater.
 Phosphorus that reaches lakes and streams can lead to an overgrowth of algae, making the water cloudy and causing fish and native plants to die.

 Some Florida soils have ample amounts of phosphorus, so it's a good idea to have your soil tested before applying phosphorus fertilizer.
+Contact your county Extension office to learn what tests are offered.
 By fertilizing responsibly, you can help protect Florida's water quality for future generations.

 - Impact of Phosphorus on Water Quality

 - Nitrogen in the Home Landscape